mumbleskates/bilrost/README.md

 ...as well as more:

-* Bilrost supports distinguished encoding for types where it makes sense, and is designed from a protocol level to make invalid values unrepresentable where possible
+* Bilrost supports distinguished decoding for types where it makes sense, and is designed from a protocol level to make invalid values unrepresentable where possible
 * Bilrost is more compact than protobuf without incurring significant overhead.